bobbyshaw/tomrobertshaw.net/_posts/2015-12-21-introduction-to-machine-learning-with-naive-bayes.md

 ![Hivemind Classifier Interface](/img/2015/12/hivemind-classifier-interface.jpg)

 In terms of presenting sites for training I ran through multiple methodologies.
-As time went on and I was evaluating the time/money that went into either myself or third parties performing the training, I wanted to identify ways to create the best training dataset in the shortest of time.
-I wagered that the best dataset  had the greatest variation so it would have sufficient sample for each possible result category.
-The aim is to have data points that represented the edge cases as well as the sufficient datapoint that enabled trend identification.
+As time went on and I was evaluating the time/money that went into performing the training.
+I wanted to identify ways to create the best training dataset in the shortest time.
+I figured that the most valuable dataset had the greatest variation so it would have a representative sample for every result category.
+Therefore the aim was to have sufficient datapoints to be able to identify trends as well have outliers to ensure that edge cases could be coped with.

 - **In order of the dataset**
     - When first creating the system this was a good start while I was focussing on other problems.
 - **Randomise the order**
     - Dataset is ordered by traffic rank so has a bias towards English and certain categories, e.g. Fashion.
 Classifying sites in a random order is our next best bet at creating a better sample.
 - **By least accurate**
     - The laws of probability say that classifying in a random order will, over time, give us a equal exposure to the dataset, but only assuming that the categories in the dataset are of even size.
-As the training dataset increase in size I was able to start using it to train a Naive Bayes implementation and test it's accuracy on the dataset (more on that in the next section).
+As the training dataset increase in size I was able to start using it to train a Naive Bayes implementation and test its accuracy on the dataset (more on that in the next section).
 In doing so, I could then have statistics on the languages and content types that the system was worse at classifying.
 By manually classifying sites that the system had classified into groups that we knew that we performed poorly at, it would both provide further training data for poorly classified categories, as well as helping to provide training information for more training data to help correct the mis-classifications.
 - **By TLD/Language**
     - Classifying in order of least accurate still had the problem of which order to classify sites within that category, e.g. random?
 Secondly, by the very nature that our system isn't very good at classifying sites into this poorly performing category, it's not a very good way of prioritising new sites to train as often they are simply providing more training data for other categories.
 While this is useful to add further edge cases to those categories, there is smaller return available in this when compared to building up a training dataset for the poorly performing category that has a smaller training dataset.